Learn how to interact with this route using the Ouro SDK or REST API.

 route = ouro.routes.retrieve("mmoderwell/simulate-an-x-ray-diffraction-pattern")

-# Use the route with a request body
+# Execute the route

 body={